 All plans have limits on pre-existing conditions but how they are determined can vary from plan to plan.
-Make sure you understand what a pre exisiting condition is under the plan you are interested in.
-In some plans it may be a condition that was discover the plan year prior even though you are covered by the same insurer for both years.
+Make sure you understand what a pre-existing condition is under the plan you are interested in.
+In some plans it may be a condition that was discovered the prior plan year even though you are covered by the same insurer for both years.

 The bottom line

-Before purchasing any insurance plan ask for a copy of the policy.
-Then make sure you read and understand everything in the policy.
-If you don’t understand something, ask questions and get the response in writing.
+Before purchasing any pet insurance plan ask for a copy of the policy.
+Then make sure to read and understand everything in the policy.
+If you don’t understand something, ask the insurer questions and get the response in writing.